Zaid-Ajaj/the-elmish-book/chapters/commands/async-state.md

   | Started
   | Finished of 't
 ```
 When you use these in your application, feel free to change the terminology to your and to your team's liking as the as names of the types and the separate union cases is not as important as the concepts they represent.
 I personally find the name `Deferred<'t>` to be OK, but I am not entirely convinced about the naming pf `AsyncOperationEvent<'t>`.
-In any case, we will be using these types in the next sections when we start working with Http.
+In any case, we will be using these types in the next sections when we start working with HTTP.